margauxlawrence/40363-ZED/AI_COLLABORATION_LOG.md

 The biggest lesson? **Building something real is the best way to learn.** I'll remember how async/await works because I struggled with file reading.
 I understand modular code because I organized a real project.
 This beats any tutorial or exercise.

-I'm proud of what I built, even though it's not perfect.
+I'm proud of what I built, even though it's not exactly what I envisioned.
 The rough edges show where I pushed beyond my comfort zone and learned something new.
 That's what upskilling is about.

 ---

 **Date Completed**: December 8, 2025
-**Total Reflection Time**: [Fill in]
 **Would I Use AI Again?**: Absolutely, but differently - as a teacher, not a code generator.